sagelga/github-achievement/README.md

 > How to get: Gain {this.amount} of stars in a repository.

 also available in Bronze, Silver, and Gold achievement.
+- 16 stars gained in a single rpository
 - 128 Stars gained in a single repository
 - 512 Stars gained in a single repository
 - 4096 Stars gained in a single repository